Divhani97/Divhani97/README.md

 - 👋 Hi, I’m @Divhani97
-- 👀 I’m interested in Web developmet(HTML,CSS,PHP),java programming, and C#
+- 👀 I’m interested in Backend development
-- 🌱 I’m currently learning android development, Advanced database, and information security
+- 🌱 I’m currently a software developer @ S-Squared
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on ...cool stuff
 - 📫 How to reach me :nthangenidrd@gmail.com

 <!---